-I love these soaps for their sweet delicate aroma and for the great skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
+I love these natural soaps for their sweet delicate aroma and for the incredible skin benefits, but what I love even more is the fact that I can whip up an entire batch of these beauties in under 10 minutes!
 They’ll take a little longer to firm up, but the actual “work” part is done in less than 10 minutes.

 - Goat’s Milk Soap Base